-Special apportionment provisions apply to certain types of corporations and excluded corporations.
-G.S.
-105-130.4 should be consulted for definitions and specific allocation requirements.
-The Department refers to the North American Industry Classification System (NAICS) as a means of determining whether a taxpayer's business operations require the corporation to use North Carolina's special apportionment provisions.
+Important: Special apportionment formulas apply to certain types of businesses.
+The Department refers to the North American Industry Classification System (NAICS) as a means of determining whether a taxpayer's business operations require the use of a special apportionment formula.
+See G.S.
+105-130.4 for definitions and other statutory requirements.